40 Ways to Recover From Holiday Eating

 Eat Out, Don't Pig Out

-People tend to eat at restaurants more during the holidays.
-That's a recipe for packing on extra pounds.
+People tend to eat at restaurants more during the holidays, and this year, it's more likely that you're ordering in from your favorite restaurant.
+That's still a recipe for packing on extra pounds.
 But it doesn't have to be.
 "When dining out, order two appetizers instead of an appetizer and an entrée," says nutritionist Amy Shapiro, MS, RD, CDN, founder of Real Nutrition NYC.
 "This is instant portion control, and usually appetizers are lighter overall."